 “It’s fine if you reach out to customers to ask them to review, but I do not recommend that you do this in waves.
 If you want to reach out to legit customers and ask them to review, I recommend you contact them immediately after you have done business with them.”

 A quick plug for Rocket Referrals…

-To be frank, collecting reviews online from the right clients (five star) can be complicated and time consuming.
+To be frank, collecting reviews online from the right clients (five stars) can be complicated and time-consuming.
 That’s precisely why we added the functionality to Rocket Referrals to do it for our agents automatically.

 Rocket Referrals has the intelligence to ask only an agency’s best clients for reviews, to do so over time, across several platforms (Google, Yelp, Facebook, etc.), optimize reviews for mobile and computer, and to make it so easy for clients that they actually respond to review requests.

-So now you should understand why reviews are important and have a basic understanding on how to get them.
+So now you should understand why reviews are important and have a basic understanding of how to get them.
 So let’s get started!